 Although the unit doesn’t have built-in stabilization, the resulting footage is very high-quality and solid enough to be used for the same scenarios as you would with a GoPro.
 One thing to note is that the camera isn’t waterproof by default.
 It will need the optional dive lens cover.

 How Does It Compare?

 In the world of action cams, anything that hits the market is going to be immediately compared to a GoPro offering.
 It’s the way of things when a unit becomes the almost standard in the market.
-GoPro have a bunch of cameras that would line up nicely against the TomTom, with the GoPro HERO7 being a close match in price.
+GoPro has a bunch of cameras that would line up nicely against the TomTom, with the GoPro HERO7 being a close match in price.

 The HERO7 has some standout features, most importantly in the video quality department providing 4K video at 60FPS and HyperSmooth stabilization.
 The HERO7 is also waterproof and has its own little touchscreen display to see footage in real-time.
 This means that you don’t need a smartphone app linkup to see what the camera sees.